ag-informatics/ag-informatics-course/module1/lab1.1/README.md

 Git vs GitHub

 #### Setup Visual Studio Code (optional but highly recommended)
 You are welcome to choose any editors or IDEs that you prefer.
 But we recommend using Visual Studio Code.
 It is an open-source multi-platform code editors (it means you can use with no cost and it is available in various platform e.g. Windows, Mac, or Linux).
 To install, check this [website](https://code.visualstudio.com/).
+From now, we will call Visaul Studio Code as "VS Code".

 ## What are Git and GitHub?